 Despite extensive time spent outdoors hiking and camping in my adult life, I’ve never so consistently felt the need to tell others detailed accounts of my day as I do after every day I spend with Soaring Eagle Nature School.
 The key distinction between my personal experiences outdoors and what Soaring Eagle does is nature connection.
 While hiking, I’m thinking of the meal I’m having for dinner, and when camping, I may be mentally somewhere else entirely.
 But at Soaring Eagle, every moment is a shared experience designed to connect with nature that leaves me bursting at the seams, alive, fulfilled, and excited to share what I’ve experienced.
 And I know it’s the same for every kid when parents tell me that Soaring Eagle is the first time their child has so much to share about what they did at school.

 Saving the planet doesn’t need to be a scientific act

-I feel the weight of the environmental issues our planet faces and have felt compelled to take action through educating teenagers in two-week-long courses, only to hear them talking about huge issues with the same language that we’ve taught it until it begins to feel like another indoctrinated subject they are forced to remember.
-But at Soaring Eagle, no one is telling anyone what they need to be taking away, yet I can tell by the way the kids and adults interact with nature in the program, that they will notice the changes when the environment is in decline.
+I feel the weight of the environmental issues our planet faces and felt compelled to take action through educating teenagers in two-week-long courses, only to hear them talking about huge issues with the same language that we’ve taught it until it begins to feel like another indoctrinated subject they are forced to remember.
+But at Soaring Eagle, no one is telling anyone what they need to be taking away, yet I can tell by how the kids and adults interact with nature in the program that they will notice the changes when the environment is in decline.
 They won’t need numbers, data, and scientific reports to believe it; they will have a solid understanding from their own experience, which gives me immense hope that the scientists don’t need to do all the convincing.